DanEscher98/Escritos/Templates/MdTexDiary/README.md

 To create your first note, type `just note` and it will create a `Markdown` file with the current date as name and at the header.
+You can see the available commands with `just --list`

 ![Editing a new note](images/editing_note_nvim.png)